paket-tv/paket-docs/source/includes/_webhooks.md

 ### Paket IP addresses

-To further protect your endpoints, it is recommended that you implement IP whitelisting of the Paket servers from which you will receive webhook events.
+To further protect your endpoints, it is recommended that you implement IP whitelisting of the Paket servers from which you may receive webhook events.

 Paket IP Addresses:

+- `54.185.102.16`
+- `52.40.235.54`
 - `35.83.22.57`

 ### Retry behavior